 Pronunciation of Suffolk place names - The pronunciation of a lot of Suffolk village names is not always obvious from the spelling of the name.
 This web site gives a guide to the less obvious pronunciations.

-Public Record Office - More than 850,000 Probate Wills from 1610-1858 (PCC wills dating back to 1670 have been completed).
+The National Archives - More than 850,000 Probate Wills from 1610-1858 (PCC wills dating back to 1670 have been completed).
 Free access to indexes but copy of a will costs £10.00.
 For wills after 1858 see here..
-Access also available to the Domesday Book, World War One Diaries and various other information..
+Access also available to the Domesday Book, World War One Diaries and various other information.
+Their catalogue called 'Discovery' holds more than 32 million descriptions of records held by The National Archives and more than 2,500 archives across the country including County Record Offices.
+Over 9 million records are available for download.
+Note that if you want to search the suffolk Record Office catalogue it is better to use their site as it is more likely to be up to date.

 The British Library - This vast collection contains millions of bibliographic records, British newspapers, many now digitised and searchable on-line and much more.